KorfLab/learning-go/README.md

 ## Installing Go ##

 We use Conda to manage our golang distribution.
-To create a new environment for go development start in base and then make a new enviornment:
+To create a new environment for Go development start in base and then make a new enviornment:

 	conda create --name godev
 	conda activate godev